davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

 5. Custom player: None of the three player classes you created are very smart — there's lots of room for improvement.
 Write your own class that does a better job of guessing than the other players.
 Name your new player `F_L_Player`, where `F` and `L` refer to *your* first and last initials.
 For instance, I'd name my class `D_C_Player`.
 All your code must be contained within this class (i.e., do not introduce more classes and expect me to know to pull those into my editor).
 I'll run a tournament consisting of all of your custom players, and reward the winner(s) with to-be-determined prizes!

 6. Finally, create a new `Tournament` class.
-In it, define a `playGame(Player p1, Player p2)` method that takes two players and plays a single round of Tic-Tac-Toe between them.
+In it, define a `public static Player playGame(Player p1, Player p2)` method that takes two players and plays a single round of Tic-Tac-Toe between them.
 You should treat the first argument to `playGame()` as the player using `X` and the second as `O`.
 (You'll want to use the `setSymbol()` method to ensure that the players are using the proper symbols.)

     - Create a new `Board` object.
 When either player calls their `makeMove(...)`, make sure you pass this board object as its argument, so that they're playing on the same board!

     - Write a loop that does not end until the game is over.
-(The board object can tell you if the game is over if there's a winner, or if the board is filled and there's no winner -- read its methods).
+(The board object can tell you if the game is over if there's a winner, or if the board is filled and there's no winner).

     - You may assume `p1` gets the first move.
 After each move, print out the `board` object so we can examine its state.

     - Once the game is over, your method should print the output from the winner's `celebrate()` method and the loser's `mourn()` method.
 If the game is a draw, both players mourn.
-Finally, `return` a reference to the winning player or `null` if the game ends in a draw.
+Finally, `return`  the winning player or `null` if the game ends in a draw.

 7. Before you turn anything into me, please remove all print statements in your Player classes that you might've put in your code while debugging!